Last Updated on June 19, 2022 by Quantified Trading

 - Trade often

-- Trade many markets
+- Trade many markets to get uncorrelated returns

 - Diversify to different markets and time frames